This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Vanilla: you can enhance the chocolate flavour with vanilla.
+Vanilla: you can enhance the chocolate flavour with vanilla.
 Simply mix in a little vanilla extract or vanilla bean paste.
-Just avoid vanilla essence as this is artificial and will give the marshmallows a synthetic taste.

 Here’s a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.

-THREE: Place the gelatine into a large heatproof bowl (ideally the bowl of a stand mixer if you have one).
-Add the 2 tablespoon cold water and mix well.
+ONE: Place the gelatine into a large heatproof bowl (ideally the bowl of a stand mixer if you have one).
+Add the 2 tbsp cold water and mix well.
 Set aside.

-EIGHT: Sieve the cocoa powder into the mixture and fold together.
-Spoon the mixture into the three containers (or one large) and smooth over the top using a spatula or palette knife.
+SIX: Sieve the cocoa powder into the mixture and fold together.
+Spoon the mixture into the greased tin and smooth over the top using a spatula or palette knife.
 Leave to set for at least 2 hours.

-NINE: Set out your cornflour & cocoa powder dusted baking trays.
-Tip the marshmallows onto the respective trays.
-Dust a large sharp knife with cocoa-cornflour then cut the marshmallow into equal-sized cubes.
+SEVEN: Dust a tray with cocoa powder.
+Dust a large, sharp knife with cocoa-cornflour then cut the marshmallow into equal-sized cubes.
 Toss to coat each one in the cocoa powder-cornflour.
-Enjoy!

 Preparing the container: homemade marshmallows are very sticky.
 That means you do need to make sure you grease your container very well.
 The same applies with adding the cornflour dusting.
 Equally, before storing, make sure they are liberally coated.
 Otherwise they will stick together.